MDAStanford/Vandelay-Health-Entra-IAM-Lab/Lab06/README.md

 Following the onboarding of the Toronto office, Vandelay Worldwide performs a post-onboarding access review of the Toronto user population.

-During the review, Lisa Brock is identified as being on an extended leave of absence to care for an aging family member.
+During the review, Lisa Brock is identified as being on an extended leave of absence.
 Her return date is undetermined.

 Lisa's Vandelay identity should remain active because she has not left the organization.
 However, her current Toronto group access is no longer required while she is on leave.